kubev2v/forklift-operator/docs/development.md

 ## Build and push a development operator container image

+This example only builds and pushes an operator image, if changes were only made to the ansible roles, this is the option that makes the most sense.

 ```
 ./forklift-opdev.sh -n <your-quay-org> -o
 ```

 ## Build and push a development operator bundle and index image

+This is useful when only OLM metadata changes have taken place, bundle and index images are built and also a CatalogSource is created.
+In addition, the ClusterServiceVersion (CSV) is modified to use the custom operator development image prior building the bundle.

 ```
 ./forklift-opdev.sh -n <your-quay-org> -bic